List Chromatic Number of Finitary Matroids: A Generalization of Seymour's Result: Definition and basic properties of finitary matroids

 A {\em finitary matroid} is a pair $\mathcal{M}=(S,r)$, where $r$ is a rank function on $S$.
 A subset $X\subseteq S$ is called {\em independent} if $\forall A\in [X]^{<\omega }$, we have $r(A)=|A|$.
 The set of independent sets in $\mathcal{M}$ is denoted by $\mathcal{I}(\mathcal{M})$. \end{definition}

 By this definition it is clear that the subsets of an independent set are also independent.

 If $\mathcal{M}=(S,r)$ is a finitary matroid and $A\in [S]^{<\omega }$, then $\mathcal{M}_{A}=(A,r|_{\mathcal{P}(A)})$ is a finite matroid.
 Using this observation, there are some claims, that can be proven easily using the fact that these hold for finite matroids.
 On the other hand, if $r$ is any function on the finite subsets of $S$, such that all $\mathcal{M}_{A}$-s are finite matroids, then $\mathcal{M}$ is a finitary matroid.
 This way, we can define several matroids.
 For example let $V$ be any vector space and $S\subseteq V$.
 The {\em linear matroid} of $S$ is a matroid, where each $A\in [S]^{<\omega }$ is independent if and only if their elements are linearly independent.
 Then $r(A)$ is the dimension of the subspace, generated by the elements of $A$.
 The other example is the {\em graphical matroid}, where $V$ is a vertex set and $S\subseteq [V]^{2}$ is an edge set.
 In this matroid $A\in [S]^{<\omega }$ is independent, if it does not contain a circuit and $r(A)$ is the number of vertices covered by $A$ minus the number of components of these vertices by the edge set $A$.
+In fact it can be shown, that graphical matroids are a subclass of linear matroids, although there are some basic terms in matroid theory, which came from graphical matroids.
 However, there are many operations of finite matroids, that cannot be used for finitary matroids, such as dualisation.

-Let us remark that there are "natural" infinite matroids which are not finitary: for example the {\em bond matroid} of an infinite graph cannot be obtained as a finitary matroid, as it may have sets that are not independent, but all of their finite subsets are independent.
+Let us remark that there are "natural" infinite matroids defined in a more general way in \cite{Br13} which are not finitary: for example the {\em bond matroid} of an infinite graph cannot be obtained as a finitary matroid, as it may have sets that are not independent, but all of their finite subsets are independent.
+There are several definitions that are slightly different for finitary matroids and the general case in \cite{Br13}, some of them can be easily seen to be equivalent.
+However to make it more clear, we will show some properties for finitary matroids using only the definitions given here.
+Some of these have some form of generalization to general infinite matroids.